fogbender/fogbender-oss/docs/README_fogbender_com.md

     > nix develop

-> If you see the following error:

-> `bash: warning: setlocale: LC_COLLATE: cannot change locale (C.UTF-8): No such file or directory`
+> If you see `bash: warning: setlocale: LC_COLLATE: cannot change locale (C.UTF-8): No such file or directory`
 > Add the following to ~/.bashrc

 ```